Configuring an OPT interface as an additional WAN¶

 Pick an available interface in Available network ports

-If there are no available interfaces, then one may need to be setup in some other way (e.g. VLANs).
+If there are no available interfaces, then one may need to be created first (e.g. VLANs).

 The firewall will assign the next available OPT interface number corresponding to the internal interface designation.
 For example, if there are no current OPT interfaces, the new interface will be OPT1.
 The next will be OPT2, and so on.